baier233/x64dbg/docs/developers/functions/debug/DbgExit.md

 # DbgExit

-Used by x64dbg GUI to send exit signal to debugger and close the debugger.
+Used by MARENOL GUI to send exit signal to debugger and close the debugger.

 ```c++
 void DbgExit()